Women's Champions League round 2: Arsenal, Benfica, Juventus, Paris, Real Madrid through

 - Madrid fell behind on the night but turned the tie with their first goal by Caroline Weir, to add to her two in the away leg and winner in round 1 against former club Manchester City.

-- Emma Watson, 16, equalised in the 87th minute for Rangers to take their tie to extra time but then Cloé Lacasse, whose round 2 second-leg hat-trick against Twente last season took Benfica to the group stage, was on target to set them on the way to a return and despite a red card for Lucia Alves, Jéssica Silva confirmed matters late on.
+- Emma Watson, 16, equalised in the 87th minute for Rangers to take their tie at Benfica to extra time but then Cloé Lacasse, whose round 2 second-leg hat-trick against Twente last season took the Portuguese side to the group stage, was on target to set them on the way to a return; despite a red card for Lucia Alves, Jéssica Silva confirmed matters late on.

 - Sara Björk Gunnarsdóttir, who joined Juve from Lyon in the summer, scored for her fifth different club in this competition to help them past another of last season's group contenders.